matrix-org/dendrite/docs/installation.md

   disproportionately more resources for a smaller number of users compared to a monolith deployment.

 In almost all cases, it is **recommended to run in monolith mode with PostgreSQL databases**.

-Regardless of whether you are running in polylith or monolith mode, each Dendrite component that requires storage has its own database connections.
-Both Postgres and SQLite are supported and can be mixed-and-matched across components as needed in the configuration file.

-Be advised that Dendrite is still in development and it's not recommended for use in production environments just yet!

 ## Requirements